Teach English in France: Financial Snapshot

 Banking in France

-Setting up a French bank account can make the life of a French expat much more convenient.
-With a French bank account, ESL teachers can pay their bills (rent, utilities, Internet, etc.), have their paycheque cashed, and perform other routine tasks.
-Every French bank requires different documentation from ESL teachers hoping to start up an account, so it is best to call the bank before arriving to both arrange for an appointment and find out what paperwork and identification are needed.
-Typically, ESL teachers will need to provide a valid photo ID, start money, and possibly a letter stating why they are opening a bank account.
-A French bank account generally includes the use of a debit card and a chequebook.
-It is often difficult for North Americans to get French credit cards, due to the fact that banks typically do not offer credit to foreign citizens.
+Setting up a French bank account is essential to conducting everyday business in France.
+With a French bank account, ESL teachers can pay their bills (rent, utilities, Internet, cell phone, etc.), have their paycheque cashed or deposited, and perform other routine tasks.
+Each French bank requires different documentation from ESL teachers hoping to start up an account, so it is best to call the bank before arriving to both arrange for an appointment and find out what paperwork and identification are needed.
+Typically, ESL teachers will need to provide a valid photo ID, proof of residency, start money that is ready to be deposited in the new account, and possibly a letter from their employer.
+A French bank account generally includes the use of a debit card and a cheque book.
+It can be difficult for Canadians to obtain a French credit card due to the fact that banks typically do not offer credit to foreign citizens.
+However, ESL teachers who already have their titre de séjour and proof of employment may be granted a combined Visa/debit card.
+Be aware that France makes much wider use of "chip" cards with an access PIN, so Canadians may not be able to use their domestic credit card if it does not already have chip technology imbedded into the card.

 Food Costs

-Aldi, Cora, Lidl, Metro, and SPAR are some of the supermarket options located within France.
-There is an emphasis on having fresh ingredients in French cooking.
-Many French shoppers lean toward the traditional method of purchasing their produce from the outdoor farmer's market, meat from the butcher, baked goods from the baker, milk from the dairy, and cheese from the cheese shop.
+Aldi, Cora, Lidl, Metro, E. Leclerc, Carrefour and SPAR are some of the supermarket options located within France.
+As there is an emphasis on having fresh ingredients in French cooking, many French shoppers lean toward the traditional method of purchasing their produce from the outdoor farmer's market, meat from the butcher, baked goods from the baker, milk from the dairy, and cheese from the cheese shop.

 Below are some examples of typical French food prices.